- WSDOT completed environmental documentation for segments one, two and three.

 - Following the Open House on November 20, 2008 and review of the comments received, WSDOT and the STB completed the Final Environmental Assessment in May 2009.

 - The STB authorized construction in 2009.

-- Final design for Segment 2 will complete in May 2011.
+- Final design for Segment 2 was complete in May 2011.

 Funding for this project comes from: